kubernetes/enhancements/keps/sig-scheduling/6089-was-controller-apis/README.md

     // - If len(Children) > 0, the node is inferred as a structural group
     //   (i.e., represents a CompositePodGroupTemplate).
     // - If len(Children) == 0, the node is inferred as a leaf (i.e. represents a PodGroup)
-    Children []*WorkloadNode
+    Children []*WorkloadItem

+    Callbacks []WorkloadItemFunc
 }

-// WorkloadBuilder translates the logical WorkloadNode tree into a scheduler Workload object. type WorkloadBuilder interface {
+// WorkloadBuilder translates the logical WorkloadItem tree into a scheduler Workload object. type WorkloadBuilder interface {
     // Build translates the tree, merges defaults, validates policies,
     // and generates the Workload resource.